carlosnunez09/carlosnunez/content/Posts/aboutme.md

 searchHidden: false
 disableShare: true
 ---
-my name is Carlos Nunez, Currently enrolled in Shippensburg university; as a computer Scientist
+my name is Carlos Nunez, Currently enrolled in Shippensburg university; as a computer major